 (but showing on a smaller scale significant inhomogeneities such

 as galaxies), containing a predominance of matter over antimatter

-and an expanding velocity close to critical simply because in
+and an expanding velocity close to critical, simply because in an inhomogeneous,

-*) The beginnings anthropic principle were preceded by considerations of wonderful relationships and ratios among the " large number " constants characterizing the physical universe and microcosm (e.g. the ratio of the size of the universe and the atomic nucleus, and the ratio of binding constants of the interacting species), which is already in the 30s Dirac point out.
+*) The beginnings of the anthropic principle were foreshadowed by reflections on the wonderful relationships and relations between the "big numbers" characterizing the physical constants of the universe and the microworld. (e.g. the ratio of the size of the universe and the atomic nucleus, and the ratio of binding constants of the interacting species), which is already in the 30s Dirac point out.
 These are dimensionless numbers expressing the ratios between the electromagnetic and gravitational force (between electrons and protons), between the dimension of the visible universe and the dimension of the atomic nucleus, or between the mass of the observable universe and the mass of the proton.
-Whether certain conspicuous coincidencesin the proportions of these numbers (differing by tens of orders) are they random, or do they have a deeper meaning?
-The very name Anthropic Principle was first used in 1968 by B.Carter .
+Whether certain conspicuous coincidences in the proportions of these numbers (differing by tens of orders) are they random, or do they have a deeper meaning?
+The very name Anthropic Principle first used in 1968 by B.Carter.